Smart Accounts with Payments

-Learn how to leverage EIP7702 smart accounts to batch Universal Bridge transactions for optimal user experience.
+Learn how to leverage EIP7702 smart accounts to batch Payments transactions for optimal user experience.
 This approach enables gasless transactions, batched execution, and seamless cross-chain operations.

 Smart accounts with EIP7702 allow you to upgrade any EOA (Externally Owned Account) into a smart account without code changes, enabling advanced features like transaction batching and gas sponsorship.